haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 While this stone orbits your head, you can cast any spell stored in it.
 The spell uses the slot level, spell save DC, spell attack bonus, and spellcasting ability of the original caster, but is otherwise treated as if you cast the spell.
 The spell cast from the stone is no longer stored in it, freeing up space.
 Strength (Very Rare).
 Your Strength score increases by 2, to a maximum of 20, while this pale blue rhomboid orbits your head.
 Sustenance (Rare).
 You don’t need to eat or drink while this clear spindle orbits your head.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 227

 Iron Bands of Binding
 Wondrous item, rare